-On February 7, 15 men from Afghanistan were deported from Croatia to Bosnia.
-The man giving this report was 19 years old, the rest of his group were in their early 20s.
+On February 7, 15 men from Afghanistan were pushed back from Croatia to Bosnia.
+The respondent is 19 years old and the rest of the transit group members are in their early 20s.

-They were transported to a police station (location unknown) where their phones and money were taken from them.
-The group spent about 3 hours in the station, but were not asked for personal details, no pictures were taken and they were not asked to sign any documents.
-For communication with the group, some English speaking group members were asked to translate.
+According to the respondent, they were transported to a police station (location unknown) where their phones and money were taken from them.
+The group spent about approximately three hours in the station but were not asked for personal details, no pictures were taken nor were they asked to sign any documents.
+For communication with the group, some English-speaking group members were asked to translate.

-From the station they were taken to the border in a van without windows.
+From the station, they were reportedly taken to the border in a van without windows.
 Based on the distance they had come from the border, the respondent believes the drive should have been about 30 minutes.
-Instead, they were driven around for 4 to 6 hours.
+Instead, they drove around for what the respondent felt was four to six hours.
 The driving was “bad” and included going in circles and being reckless.
-“They do this as punishment” the respondent said; they could not ask them to stop, or they would be beaten worse.
+“They do this as punishment” the respondent said; they could not ask them to stop, or they would have been beaten more severely.

 The respondent said the officers at the police station had passed the group’s personal belongings on to the border police (described as wearing dark blue and black uniforms) before the pushback, but they did not return them.

-The group were finally pushed back at the border between Lipa and Bihac city.
+According to the respondent, the group were pushed back to the border between Lipa and Bihac city.